erikrasmusnilsson/file-hydra/README.md

     "connectedClients": 0
 }
 ```
 Each client then sends a GET request to /sessions/:id where it will wait until all clients are connected and finally respond with the clients corresponding part of the file.
+The bytes of the file will be encoded as a base64 string as it travels through the wire.
+An additional HTTP header "X-Partition-Number" is added to the response.
+The value of this header field represents the partition that any given client has received.
 ![Interaction diagram](/doc/out/concept.png)